-Classic arcade video games are considered to be those created in the first years of the birth of coin-operated video games and is considered the “golden-age” of video arcade games.
+Classic arcade video games are considered to be those created in the first years of the birth of coin-operated video games and is considered the “golden age” of video arcade games.
 In the last few years, we’ve seen an upward trend in events with a Retro theme which includes arcade game rentals.
-One of the first questions asked: “So how much does it cost to rent classic arcades for events?”
+Way back when you could go to a local arcade game room to play your favorite arcade game.

 – Interesting tidbit: Original Ms. Pacman cabinets have the artwork painted on the sides.
 However, on the last production run of the game, adhesive sticker art was used instead of paint.

 - Pac Man-Manufactured by Midway Manufacturing Co. in 1980

 – Interesting tidbit: Some of the Original Pac Man cabinets will be speckled with pink or blue paint on top of the yellow base color.
 And the plastic edging on the cabinets was originally orange.

 – Interesting tidbit: Namco also produced very small versions of these games, about the size of a 17-inch monitor, for buses and airplanes.

 –Interesting tidbit: After its release in the US, many arcade operators had to make larger coin boxes for the games so they could hold all of the quarters that these machines collected.